mlswg/mls-protocol/draft-ietf-mls-protocol.md

 External Commits work like regular Commits, with a few differences:

+* The proposals included by value in an External Commit MUST meet the following
+  conditions:
-* External Commits MUST reference an Add Proposal that adds the issuing new member to the group
+  * There MUST be a single Add proposal that adds the new issuing new member to the group
+  * There MUST be a single ExternalInit proposal
+  * There MUST NOT be any Update proposals
+  * If a Remove proposal is present, then:
+    * The identity of the removed leaf MUST be the same as the identity in the Add KeyPackage (in the same sense as for an Update)
+    * There MUST be a PSK proposal of type ReInit, referencing an earlier epoch of this group.
+* The proposals included by reference in an External Commit MUST meet the following
+  conditions:
+  * There MUST NOT be any ExternalInit proposals
 * External Commits MUST contain a `path` field (and is therefore a "full" Commit)
 * External Commits MUST be signed by the new member.
 In particular, the signature on the enclosing MLSPlaintext MUST verify using the public key for the credential in the `leaf_key_package` of the `path` field.
-* An external commit MUST reference no more than one ExternalInit proposal, and the ExternalInit proposal MUST be supplied by value, not by reference.
-When processing a Commit, both existing and new members MUST use the external init secret as described in {{external-initialization}}.
+* When processing a Commit, both existing and new members MUST use the external init secret as described in {{external-initialization}}.
 * The sender type for the MLSPlaintext encapsulating the External Commit MUST be `new_member`

-* If the Add Proposal is also issued by the new member, its member SenderType MUST be `new_member`
+In other words, External Commits come in two "flavors" -- a "join" commit that adds the sender to the group or a "resync" commit that replaces a member's prior appearance with a new one.
+In the latter case, the member's prior membership is demonstrated by the inclusion of a PSK proposal.

 ### Welcoming New Members